MikeEnRegalia/rock-paper-scissors/README.md

 ### Error Handling

-In the backend the error handling is implemented with exceptions in a redundant way both in the controllers and in the game model.
-This should be refactored to use return values.
+In the backend the error handling is implemented with exceptions redundantly in both the controller and the business logic.
+This should be refactored to use return values in the business logic.
 Can be done via sealed interfaces or more elegantly with Rich Errors (Kotlin 2.4+)